mjskay/ggdist/README.md

 m %<>% recover_types(ABC)
 ```

-Now we can extract parameters of interest using `spread_samples`, which
+Now we can extract variables of interest using `spread_draws`, which
 automatically parses indices, converts them back into their original
 format, and turns them into data frame columns.
 This function accepts a
 symbolic specification of Stan variables using the same syntax you would